 - Available to Visiting Students: No

-This course offers students Masters-level academic and professional training to students taking Masters programmes in the School of Critical Studies.
+This course offers students Masters-level academic and professional training to students enrolled in Masters programmes in the School of Critical Studies.
 In it, students develop their skills in research, oral and written communication, and professional academic practice.

 10 x weekly two hour seminars as schedule on MyCampus

-A final 2,500-word reflective essay, or equivalent formal written assessment, or oral presentation of 15-20 minutes, set by the relevant Masters programme conveners, focusing on subject-specific research skills.
-The grade for this part of the assessment form the grade for the course.
+An oral presentation of 10-15 minutes, set by the relevant Masters programme conveners, focusing on subject-specific research skills.

 This course aims to:

-■ introduce students to research techniques relevant to Masters level programmes in the School of Critical Studies;
+■ introduce students to research techniques relevant to Masters-level research in the School of Critical Studies;

 ■ facilitate the acquisition of relevant employability-related skills;